 - Over half of dog bite victims are children; the elderly are the second most common victim.

 - Dog bites are the 10th most common reason children require medical attention.
 While the majority of injuries caused by dogs are to the extremities, two-thirds of injuries to toddlers are to the face or neck.

 Which dogs could bite?

 Almost all dogs involved in attacks have owners, and about three-quarters of dog bites happen to family or friends of the dog owner.
 Male dogs under the age of 5 are the most likely dogs to bite.
 The Journal of the American Veterinary Medical Association conducted a study to find the cause of dog attacks, and found that in almost every case dogs were previously abused, withheld from regular human interaction, the victim was a stranger, or there was no person present able to intervene during the attack.
-Rottweilers account for over half of deaths caused by dogs, though Pit bulls are the most deadly breed of dogs, causing 3.5 times the death and 6 times the injury that Rottweiler’s cause.and
+Pit bulls and Rottweilers account for over half of deaths caused by dogs, though Pit bulls are the most deadly breed of dogs, causing 3.5 times the death and 6 times the injury that Rottweiler’s cause.

 Physical or emotional?
 Consequences of dog bites